 If the application is approved, USCIS will send the I-797 approval notice to the applicant, as well as Meltzer Hellrung's office, within 30 days.
-If an EAD was requested, the physical card will be sent to Meltzer Hellrung's office, and Meltzer Hellrung will forward it to the applicant at their desired address.
+We will forward that approval notice to the applicant.

 If the application is denied, we will discuss the options with the applicant, including filing an appeal, motion, or refiling the application.
 Motions and appeals must be submitted within 33 days of the denial.